Calendar in. Posts out.

 2 minutes a day

-Some posts go out automatically.
-Others need a single tap on a notification.
+When a post is due you get a notification — one tap and it goes out everywhere.
 The whole daily interaction takes less time than making a cup of tea.

 1